 In this resource

-The curricula has been designed to meet the needs and interests of multiple audiences through a variety of modalities consistent with the content and approach of DC:0-5.
+The curricula have been designed to meet the needs and interests of multiple audiences through a variety of modalities consistent with the content and approach of DC:0-5.

 Currently there are three main categories of Official DC:0-5 Training Offerings:

 - Official DC:0-5 Clinical Training Institutes